How Is Compensation for A Personal Injury Calculated?

 Instead, why not look at using our service.
 We can offer free advice over the phone and provide a solicitor that specialises in this area and has experience handling claims like yours.
 We have been in the business for years and can back up our knowledge and expertise with client recommendations that confirm that you’re in extremely good hands.

 This is the government’s body that arranges compensation for criminal victims.
-Your personal injury solicitor will approach these on your behalf.
+Your personal injury solicitor will approach these on your behalf for your accident at work claim.

 The HSE collates accident at work statistics.
 You can find them here.